-Pupil tuition, program service fees and grants - government revenue are recorded as services are provided and costs are incurred.
-The Commonwealth of Massachusetts, Executive Office of Administration and Finance, calculates pupil tuition reimbursement which is paid to the School by the Massachusetts Department of Elementary and Secondary Education (DESE).
+Per-pupil tuition, program service fees and grants - government revenue are recorded as services are provided and costs are incurred.
+The Commonwealth of Massachusetts, Executive Office of Administration and Finance, calculates per-pupil tuition reimbursement which is paid to the School by the Massachusetts Department of Elementary and Secondary Education (DESE).